Pylons/pyramid/docs/narr/resources.rst

-- The ``context`` and ``containment`` predicate arguments to :meth:`pyramid.config.Configurator.add_view` (or a :func:`pyramid.view.view_config` decorator) and reference a resource class or resource :term:`interface`.
+- The ``context`` and ``containment`` predicate arguments to :meth:`pyramid.config.Configurator.add_view` (or a :func:`pyramid.view.view_config` decorator) reference a resource class or resource :term:`interface`.

 - A :term:`root factory` returns a resource.